-These are terrific statistics for those who are already comfortably settled in the home of their dreams – but not so good for first home buyers or those needing to upsize.
-This makes it even more important for house buyers to be aware of what they are getting into when it comes to repaying a home loan, as well as knowing what the current rates are and whether you could afford to make repayments if those rates increased.
+This makes it even more important for house buyers to be aware of what they are getting into when it comes to repaying a home loan, what the current rates are and whether you could afford to make repayments if those rates increased.

 What is mortgage stress, how does it relate to home loan repayments?

 Mortgage stress does not have a concrete definition but, in New Zealand, the term is used when more than 30% of your-after income tax is spent on home loan repayments.
 While this isn’t a perfect science, it’s a relatively reliable way of diagnosing mortgage stress.
 The good news is that mortgage stress in New Zealand seems to be abating, no doubt with thanks to the Reserve Bank’s determination to cool the property market.
-This is both via the LVR limits that were introduced by the Reserve Bank in October 2013 to curb inherently risky high-LVR lending practices – and also via proposed tough new rules on property loans to investors aimed at reining in the risks posed by rampant property speculation.
+This has been helped by the LVR limits introduced by the Reserve Bank in October 2013 – and since further adjusted -to curb inherently risky high-LVR lending practices.

 How do I avoid mortgage stress

-- Plan for the worst – if you suspect you might ever fall victim to mortgage stress, it’s important that you have income insurance arranged for in case of unemployment, or inability to work caused by illness, trauma, TPD, or even death.
+If you suspect you might ever fall victim to mortgage stress, it’s important that you have income insurance arranged for in case of unemployment, or inability to work caused by illness, trauma, or even death.

-- Reconsider your need to buy– If the market isn’t favourable at the time you’re looking for a home and your only option is to spend more than you had planned on, it’s important that you think long and hard about whether or not you need to buy a home.
+If the market isn’t favourable at the time you’re looking for a home, and your only option is to spend more than you had planned on, it’s important that you think long and hard about whether or not you need to buy a home.

 6 ways to cut your weekly spending: